smartdevicelink/sdl_evolution/proposals/NNNN-align-VidepStreamingParameter-with-capability.md

 ## Introduction

-When Android SDL application starts video streaming, developer can specify `VideoStreamingParameters`, but before actually starting the streaming, those parameters need to be aligned with `VideoStreamingCapability` returned by head units.
+When Android SDL application starts video streaming, a developer can specify `VideoStreamingParameters`, but before actually starting the streaming, those parameters need to be aligned with `VideoStreamingCapability` returned by head units.
-The same is true for iOS SDL application; i.e. developer can specify `customVideoEncoderSettings`,  but those settings need to be aligned with `VideoStreamingCapability`.
+The same is true for iOS SDL application; i.e. a developer can specify `customVideoEncoderSettings`,  but those settings need to be aligned with `VideoStreamingCapability`.

 This proposal adresses possible conflicts between developer's settings and `VideoStreamingCapability` for iOS and Java Suite platforms.

 ## Motivation

 The issue is realized when implementing [SDL-0274](0274-add-preferred-FPS.md) for sdl_java_suite.
-In [SDL-0274](0274-add-preferred-FPS.md), "iOS mobile proxy changes" section states
+In [SDL-0274](0274-add-preferred-FPS.md), "iOS mobile proxy changes" section states as follows:

 >Later part in the same method (didEnterStateVideoStreamStarting), current videoEncoderSettings are overwritten by customEncoderSettings.
 >
 >However, for frame rate, we should take lower value approach if frame rate in customEncoderSettings is higher than preferred FPS

-We should take the same approach, i.e. taking lower preferred FPS value for Java Suite too, but during the code review, we found that the same approach should be taken for other video streaming parameters as well.
+We should take the same approach, i.e. taking lower preferred FPS value for Java Suite library too, but during the code review, we found that the same approach should be taken for some other parameters as well.

 This proposal addresses how developer's settings should be aligned with `VideoStreamingCapability`.

 ## Proposed solution

-As mentioned in Motivation section, we should take lower value approach for relevant video streaming settings if developer-specified value is higher than capability.
+As mentioned in Motivation section, we should take lower value approach for relevant video streaming settings if the value specified by developer is higher than capabilities' value.

 ### Detailed design for iOS library

-iOS library takes `customVideoEncoderSettings`, but values relevant to VideoStreamingCapability are `AverageBitRate` and `EpectedFrameRate`.
+iOS library takes `customVideoEncoderSettings`, but values relevant to VideoStreamingCapability are `AverageBitRate` and `ExpectedFrameRate`.

 Those values should be aligned as follows:

 SDLVideoStreamingCapability.m: